nghttp2/nghttp2/README.rst

 library code does not depend on any particular SSL library (except for example programs which depend on OpenSSL 1.0.1 or later).

+This project also develops SPDY client, server and proxy on top of Spdylay library.
+See `SPDY Client/Server Programs`_ section.

 Development Status
 ------------------